mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/rwt-results-2022-q4.md

 </table>

 ### Test Methodology

 MIE will report from the event log database tables a series of occurrences that indicates use of the WebChart EHR Data Export Tool:
 * Event logs of the report to find all patients for Document Export being called.
 * Event logs of CDA documents being generated within a certain short time period following the report.
 MIE will track customer reports of data expected to be in mass data export downloads that did not download as failures.

 ### Results

 Number of times EHR Data Export Tool was used:

 ### Discussion

-During the second quarter, no clients used the EHR Data Export Tool.
+During the fourth quarter, no clients used the EHR Data Export Tool.
 Additional testing will be investigated to provide more robust data in future quarters.

 ## Measure 19: CDA Validation

 ### Description

 This measure will verify that CDAs both created by and received by a Webchart EHR system pass basic CDA validation.

 ### Associated Certification Criteria

 <table>